Adderall Comedown: The Best Methods to a Fast Recovery

 There are some strategies that do not involve medication that a person may attempt to negotiate the Adderall comedown:

 - Remaining hydrated can lessen some of the symptoms that occur as a result of the Adderall comedown and can also help flush the toxins out of an individual’s system.
 It is a good idea to drink plenty of water.

 - Cutting down on carbohydrates and fat in one’s diet can reduce issues with lethargy.

 - Eating healthy can lessen the burden on the system and ease the Adderall comedown, but it is not suggested that individuals attempt to take megadoses of vitamins.

 - Trying to remain active by getting mild exercise can help to flush toxins out of the system, distract oneself, and speed up the process associated with the Adderall comedown.
 It is important to be careful not to overdo it, however.

 - Getting treatment for a substance use disorder is imperative in people who have abused controlled substances like Adderall on a regular basis.
 This allows access to medications, therapy for strategies to boost recovery, and support so they can stop abuse of the drug.

-The crash associated with Adderall is a transient situation that will eventually resolve.
+The comedown associated with Adderall is a transient situation that will eventually resolve.
 However, individuals who continue to use Adderall and experience the cycle of highs and comedowns are risking significant changes to the neuropathways in their brain that can affect their ability to experience pleasure without use of drugs, to control their emotions and impulses, to pay attention, and even to learn new information.

 Since Adderall is a controlled substance, it should only be used under the supervision of a physician.
-Individuals who use the drug medicinally and under the supervision of a physician rarely experience a significant problem with negotiating the crash associated with its discontinuation.
+Individuals who use the drug medicinally and under the supervision of a physician rarely experience a significant problem with negotiating the comedown associated with its discontinuation.
 Instead, this is more of an issue that occurs with abuse of the drug.